francescacavallo/data_analysis_beginners_course/README.md

 ## 🚀 How to Start

-1. Click on the link
+1. Open a folder and click on the .ipynb file
+2. At the top of the file, click "open in colab"
+3. In the colab notebook, click File -> Save a copy